redhat-cop/helm-charts/README.md

 For charts we know work on OpenShift but do not belong here, check out the list of Charts we've used for some ideas

-This libary is used to support [Open Innovation Labs Ubiquitous Journey Project](https://github.com/rht-labs/ubiquitous-journey)
+This library is used to support [Open Innovation Labs Ubiquitous Journey Project](https://github.com/rht-labs/ubiquitous-journey)

 Additional charts for managing an OpenShift cluster can be found in [redhat-cop/openshift-management](https://github.com/redhat-cop/openshift-management/tree/master/charts)